In 'Emergency Contact,' Finding A Safe Space In Texts

 How do we find a real connection in a digital world?

 In Mary H.K.
-Choi's debut novel, Emergency Contact, Penny and Sam strike up strike up a text-based romance, and soon become take-your-phone-to-the-bathroom inseparable.
+Choi's debut novel, Emergency Contact, Penny and Sam strike up a text-based romance, and soon become take-your-phone-to-the-bathroom inseparable.
 But for different reasons, they have trouble making it real.

 "At the start, Penny, who is a Korean-American person, is going off to college," Choi says, "and Sam is in the throes of the worst breakup, he's kind of homeless-adjacent, and he's dealing with a lot of anxiety and panic."
 The two have what Choi calls a "meet-harrowing" when Penny rescues Sam, who's having a panic attack in the street.